Health Risks Disclaimer

 Vaccine Preventable Diseases

-A yellow fever vaccination certificate is required for travellers aged 1 year or over arriving from countries with risk of yellow fever transmission and for travellers having transited through an airport of a country with risk of yellow fever transmission.
+A a yellow fever vaccination certificate is required for travellers aged 1 year or over arriving from countries with risk of yellow fever transmission.

 No vaccination certificate is required for direct travel from Australia or New Zealand.